-Among the BIP training sessions there were an intensive Spanish language course, a presentation of the University of Cadiz by the Vice-Rector for Internationalisation, Marcela Iglesias Onofrío and the Erasmus+ project office.
+Among the BIP training sessions, there was an intensive Spanish language course and a presentation of the University of Cadiz by the Vice-Rector for Internationalisation, Marcela Iglesias Onofrio, and the Erasmus+ project office.
 There were also in-depth discussions on types of CBHE projects.
 Experts shared knowledge on topics such as “What is a CBHE project?” and “Basics of cooperation partnerships”.
-Project leaders from various institutions, presented successful CBHE initiatives such as TecBioFood from the University of Porto and ANGOSAP, 3L4MOHS and DUALELS, the latter three involving UCA.
+Project leaders from various institutions presented successful CBHE initiatives such as

-In the programme, time was designated to the topic of the Lump Sum funding scheme in Erasmus+ projects.
+In the programme, time was designated to the topic of the lump sum funding scheme in Erasmus+ projects.
 Apart from an introductory session on the subject, there was an online presentation by the University of Ghent sharing the experience of this university.
 This was followed by group work sessions for a sharing of possible topics of interest or ideas for future projects.
 Participants also received valuable tips for preparing effective Erasmus+ CBHE project proposals from expert evaluators from the Universities of Cadiz and Granada.

 The BIP also highlighted the UCA’s commitment to internationalisation through its participation in the SEA-EU European Alliance, with sessions on its strategy and stakeholder involvement.
 The programme concluded with sessions focusing on practical project management skills, including how to manage cultural differences in international projects, as well as the management of work, forms, time and information within project consortia.